How REITs do cross-portfolio reporting when properties use different PMS systems

 - 4

-Propexo translates each PMS's proprietary field names into a unified property-operations schema — units, leases, residents, charges, work orders — so a "lease" in Yardi and a "lease" in Entrata become the same row shape in your warehouse.
+Connect lands each PMS in raw form; model the proprietary field names into a unified property-operations schema with dbt — or read through the Propexo Unified API — so a "lease" in Yardi and a "lease" in Entrata become the same row shape downstream.

 - 5